 I already warned you about several scam attempts (see bottom of this post for a list of them).
 Here is a new one.

-NOTE: the author or the content of the comment may be different from the above screenshot
+NOTE: The content of the comment may be different from the above screenshot

 NOTE: the domain name displayed may be different from the above screenshot

-This phishing scam has been added to the black list of my Warning-Bot and it will issue warnings with a link to this post, notifying users of the malicious activity of those accounts.
+I will add any account sending such phishing links to the blacklist of my Warning-Bot and it will issue warnings with a link to this post, notifying users of the malicious activity of those accounts.

 If you find similar phishing attempts, contact me on steem.chat